hankbao/AirVPN-hummingbird/README.md

 **Please note hummingbird needs root privileges.
 Your user must therefore be included in your system's "sudoers"**

-## Raspberry/Linux ARM 64 bit Installation
+## Raspberry - Linux ARM 64 bit Installation

 * Download [hummingbird-aarch64-1.0.tar.gz](https://gitlab.com/AirVPN/hummingbird/blob/master/binary/hummingbird-linux-aarch64-1.0.tar.gz)
 * [optional] Download [hummingbird-aarch64-1.0.tar.gz.sha512](https://gitlab.com/AirVPN/hummingbird/blob/master/binary/hummingbird-linux-aarch64-1.0.tar.gz.sha512) This file is required to check the integrity of the above tar archive.
 It is not mandatory but it is strongly advised to download this file and check the tar archive integrity